 Paris is at its autumn best for culture.
 Whether posters in the metro or advertisements online, we are bombarded with events that have been waiting for the season to open.

 The Festival d’Automne à Paris is everything wrapped into one, a kaleidoscope of contemporary culture that embraces arts from dance and theater to music and film.
 It's ever-changing programme is a delight for those who want to stay on culture's cutting edge − French, of course, but also from around the world.

-Some of the best things to do in Paris in autumn involve museums, and of course Paris has some of the most famous museums in the world, like the lavish Louvre.
+Some of the best things to do in Paris in fall involve museums, and of course Paris has some of the most famous museums in the world, like the lavish Louvre.